 Juliet Petrus is recognized for her effortless coloratura and is steadily making her mark as a versatile soprano for both operatic and symphonic repertoire.
 Recently, she scored several successes in Carl Orff’s Carmina Burana, which she performed with St. Louis Symphony, Colorado Symphony Orchestra and Lakeview Orchestra.
 She also covered this part for concerts of the Chicago Symphony Orchestra under Riccardo Muti.

-In 2016 she will sing further performances of Carmina Burana with South Bend Symphony, Fauré’s Requiem with Kalamazoo Symphony as well as Mozart’s C-minor Mass with the Bach Society of St. Louis.
-In 2017 she will make her recital debut in Vienna singing songs by Amy Beach.
+In 2016 she sang further performances of Carmina Burana with South Bend Symphony, Fauré’s Requiem with Kalamazoo Symphony as well as Mozart’s C-minor Mass with the Bach Society of St. Louis.
+In 2017 she made her European debut with songs and arias by Marc Blitzstein and Leonard Bernstein at the Barocksaal Wien.

 As the only highly-regarded Western interpreter of Chinese music, Juliet Petrus recently made her solo debut with the Shanghai Symphony under the direction of Yu Long.
 Her work with famed Metropolitan-Opera bass, HaoJiang Tian, and his program iSing International led to numerous performances at the National Center for the Performing Arts in Beijing, her solo debuts at Lincoln Center and Carnegie Hall, a tour of the US and France, and concerts in Suzhou, Hangzhou, and Tianjin, China.
 In November 2015, Juliet released her first solo CD with pianist Lydia Qiu, A Great Distance: A Collection of Chinese and American Art Song and subsequently toured Beijing, Chengdu and Wuhan.
 She will return to China for future concerts in 2017.